cavemangraham/seangraham.io/content/about.md

 I am currently in San Francisco building my experimental software studio Hyperdrive Labs.

-I do lots of handstands and regularly eat my bodyweight in Stromboli, tacos, and sushi.
+I do lots of handstands and regularly eat my bodyweight in stromboli, tacos, and sushi.